devsaxena974/ProjectPenney-Group1/README.md

 ### Getting Started:
 --------------
-Need to use this section to explain to a new user how the code works.
+Need to use this section to explain "in excruciating detail" to a new user how the code works.

 ### Files/Folders Included:
 --------------